OliciaIan/Laboratory-3/README.md

 <summary>Experiment 15: Amplitude Shift Keying (ASK)</summary>

 ## Introduction
-Amplitude Shift Keying (ASK) is a digital modulation technique where the amplitude of a carrier signal changes according to the digital data.
-The carrier is switched **on for binary 1** and **off for binary 0** (or between two amplitude levels).
-ASK allows **Frequency Division Multiplexing (FDM)** but is highly susceptible to noise because the information is carried in the signal amplitude.
+Amplitude Shift Keying (ASK) is the digital equivalent of **Amplitude Modulation (AM)**.
+In this scheme, a binary data stream acts as the modulating signal, switching a high-frequency carrier wave between two distinct amplitude levels—typically a specific voltage for logic **'1'** and **0V for logic '0'** (also known as **On-Off Keying**).
+This allows digital data to be transmitted over analog mediums like **radio waves or fiber optics**.

 ## Objectives
-- Generate an ASK signal using a switching method.
+- **Carrier Modulation:** Successfully switch a sine wave carrier using a unipolar digital signal.
-- Recover the digital data using an envelope detector.
+- **Asynchronous Demodulation:** Recover the original bitstream using non-coherent envelope detection.
-- Restore the digital signal using a comparator.
+- **Pulse Shaping:** Observe filtering effects on square pulses and use a comparator to restore digital integrity.

 ## Materials Used
 - Emona Telecoms-Trainer 101
-- Dual-channel 20MHz oscilloscope
-- Sequence Generator module
+- Oscilloscope (Dual Channel, 20MHz)
-- Dual Analog Switch module
+- Modules: Sequence Generator, Dual Analog Switch, VCO (100kHz carrier), Utilities (Rectifier), Tuneable LPF
-- Tuneable Low-pass Filter
-- Utilities module (Rectifier)

 ## Procedures

-1. **ASK Generation:** Connect a **2kHz SINE carrier** to the Dual Analog Switch controlled by the Sequence Generator.
-2. **Frequency Adjustment:** Replace the 2kHz carrier with a **100kHz carrier from the VCO**.
-3. **Demodulation:** Pass the ASK signal through a **Rectifier** then a **Tuneable Low-pass Filter** to detect the envelope.
-4. **Restoration:** Connect the filter output to a **Comparator** and adjust the reference voltage to recover the digital pulses.
+### Part A – Generation
+A **2kHz digital signal** controls a Dual Analog Switch.
+A **100kHz sine carrier** is applied to the switch input.
+- Data = High → Carrier passes through
+- Data = Low → Output = 0V

+### Part B – Detection
+The ASK signal passes through a **diode rectifier**, converting negative cycles into positive ones.

+### Part C – Filtering
+The rectified signal enters the **Tuneable LPF**.
+Adjusting the cut-off removes carrier ripples and produces a **rounded digital waveform**.

+### Part D – Restoration
+The filtered signal is sent to a **Comparator**.
+A threshold reference voltage restores a **clean digital signal**.

-## Answers to Questions
+## Questions

-**Q1:** What is the relationship between the digital signal and the presence of the carrier?
-**Answer:** The carrier appears when the digital signal is **logic-1** and disappears when it is **logic-0**.

-**Q2:** What is the ASK signal voltage when the digital signal is logic-0?
-**Answer:** **0V**.

-**Q3:** What feature suggests that ASK behaves like an AM signal?
-**Answer:** The **upper and lower envelopes follow the digital data pattern**.
+**Why is the carrier frequency much higher than the data frequency?**
+To ensure multiple carrier cycles occur within one bit period, making envelope detection reliable.

+**What is the main disadvantage of ASK?**
+ASK is highly susceptible to **noise**, which can create false pulses.

 ## Overall Conclusion
-ASK converts digital data into an analog signal for transmission.
-Envelope detection recovers the signal, but pulse edges become rounded, requiring a comparator to restore clean digital data.
+ASK demonstrates simple digital modulation.
+However, filtering rounds the recovered pulses, so a **comparator stage is necessary to restore the digital waveform**.

 </details>

 ---

 <details>
-<summary>Experiment 16: Binary Phase Shift Keying (BPSK) – Introduction</summary>
+<summary>Experiment 16: Binary Phase Shift Keying (BPSK)</summary>

 ## Introduction
-Binary Phase Shift Keying (BPSK) is a modulation technique where the **phase of a constant-amplitude carrier shifts by 180°** to represent binary values.
-Because the amplitude remains constant, BPSK is **much more resistant to noise** than ASK.
+Binary Phase Shift Keying (**BPSK**) is a digital modulation scheme where information is encoded by **shifting the carrier phase by 180°**.
+Unlike ASK, the **amplitude remains constant**, making BPSK more resistant to amplitude noise.

 ## Objectives
-- Generate a BPSK signal using a **Balanced Modulator**.
-- Observe **180° phase reversals** during digital transitions.
+- **Phase Manipulation:** Map logic **0 → 0° phase** and **1 → 180° phase**.
+- **Balanced Modulation:** Use a Balanced Modulator to create a **suppressed-carrier signal**.

 ## Materials Used
 - Emona Telecoms-Trainer 101
-- Balanced Modulator module
 - Sequence Generator
+- Balanced Modulator
-- Master Signals module (sine carrier)
+- Master Signals module (100kHz sine carrier)

 ## Procedures

+### System Setup
+Connect the **100kHz carrier** to the Balanced Modulator carrier input.
-1. Connect the **digital data from the Sequence Generator** to the Balanced Modulator.
+Connect the **digital data stream** to the message input.

-2. Apply the **sinewave carrier** from the Master Signals module.
+### Phase Observation
+Use the oscilloscope’s **zoom/sweep magnification** to observe transitions.

+### Analysis
-3. Observe the **BPSK output** on the oscilloscope.
+Observe the **phase jump** whenever the digital signal changes state.
-4. Focus on points where the digital data changes state to observe the **phase reversals**.

-## Answers to Questions

-**Q1:** How does the carrier change when data switches from 0 to 1?
-**Answer:** The carrier undergoes a **180° phase reversal**.

-**Q2:** Why is BPSK more robust than ASK?
-**Answer:** Because **information is encoded in phase instead of amplitude**, making it less sensitive to amplitude noise.

 ## Overall Conclusion
-BPSK provides reliable digital transmission in noisy environments by encoding information in **phase changes** instead of amplitude variations.
+BPSK successfully encodes digital information using **phase changes rather than amplitude changes**, producing a **suppressed-carrier signal** and improving noise immunity.

 </details>